PlatoArete/sql-babel-fish/docs/extract_teradata_dependencies.md

 - Pseudocode rendering (`_render_condition`) qualifies columns and preserves function wrappers.
 - Constant filter extraction records both column-side function stacks and literal-side wrappers, providing rich context for downstream systems.
+- Optional soft-error mode returns a structured payload (`{"error": "...", "type": "parse"|"runtime"}`) when `extract_teradata_dependencies(..., soft_errors=True)` is used (or when CLI/MVP commands are run with `--soft-errors`).
+In this mode the CLI exits with status 0 even when an error payload is printed, making it easier to integrate into pipelines that prefer JSON results over exceptions.

 ---